UPOCR: Towards Unified Pixel-Level OCR Interface: Experiment

 \textbf{Text Removal.} Following previous methods~\cite{liu2020erasenet,liu2022don}, the evaluation for text removal involves image- and detection-eval metrics.
 The image-eval metrics include PSNR, MSSIM, MSE, AGE, pEPs, pCEPs, and FID while the detection-eval metrics are precision (P), recall (R), and f-measure (F) using the pretrained text detector CRAFT~\cite{baek2019character}.
 Note that MSSIM and MSE are presented in percent (\%).

 \textbf{Text Segmentation.} The intersection over union (IoU), P, R, and F of foreground pixels are employed for evaluation on text segmentation~\cite{xu2021rethinking}.

-\textbf{Tampered Text Detection.} Similar to \cite{wang2022detecting}, we calculate the P, R, F, and IoU of both real and tampered pixels.
-We especially focus on the mean f-measure (mF) and mean IoU (mIoU) of real and tampered pixels for overall evaluation.
+\textbf{Tampered Text Detection.} The evaluation metrics include the P, R, F, and IoU of both real and tampered pixels.
+Additionally, the mean f-measure (mF) and mean IoU (mIoU) of real and tampered pixels are calculated for overall evaluation following \citet{wang2022detecting}.